briansimpo/djangospice-framework/README.md

 # Core Components

-djangospice_framework is organized around reusable infrastructure rather than business-domain applications.
+`djangospice-framework` is organized around reusable infrastructure rather than business-domain applications.

 ## Database and Models